pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

     paste0(baseUrl, endpoint, &quot;?&quot;, paste0(unlist(params), collapse = &quot;&amp;&quot;))
   }
 }</code></pre>
 <p>And this last function, which we will use for downloading data is a little bit hacky.
-While batch downloading, I have noticed, that querying some URLs will throw error, but if we query the same URL next time, it will return the data.
-So this functions will try to query URL a few times and it will return <code>NULL</code> only if it fails each time.</p>
+While batch downloading, I have noticed, that querying some URLs will throw an error, but if we query the same URL next time, it will return the data.
+So this function will try to query URL a few times and it will return <code>NULL</code> only if it fails each time.</p>
 <pre class="r"><code>tryUntilSuccess &lt;- function(url, numberOfTries = 20, fun = getObjectFromURL) {
   if (numberOfTries == 0) {
     warning(&quot;Unable to read from: &quot;, url)